St. Louis Uncontested Divorce Lawyer

 Divorce is often associated with stress, expensive fees, and shouting matches in front of judges.
 Recently our office has received multiple calls asking about uncontested divorces.
 As a result, your trusted St. Louis legal staff at The Betz Law decided to take a moment to discuss the advantages of an uncontested divorce.

 We often hear stories of individuals looking to marry, who first need to end a previous marriage with their estranged partner.
-Many times both parties have long been ready to end an old chapter in their lives formally.
+Both parties have long been ready to end an old chapter in their lives formally.
 An uncontested divorce allows for a smooth and affordable option for both parties.
 By removing questions about custody and the division of property, the process becomes expedited.
 In fact, in the case of uncontested cases retained by our office, we charge a one-time, flat fee!

 Having been through hundreds of these types of divorce petitions, we can tell you that an uncontested divorce involves a lot of paperwork.
 We handle most of that for you to ensure that there are no accidental errors that could prolong the process.